vbharatipatil/Magist_project1/README.md

 # Magist_project1
-Eniac deciding to think to colabrate withMagist
+Eniac deciding to think to colabrate with Magist.